AdobeDocs/dep/src/pages/index.md

 ### Experience Platform Technical Foundation

-A comprehensive course that covers all aspects of the Experience Platform at an architectural level.
-Purpose built for developers and architects who want deep technical training and knowledge.
+A comprehensive course that covers all aspects of the Experience Platform at a deep architectural level.
+Purpose built for data engineers, data architects, enterprise architects and general developers who want deep technical training and knowledge with hands on labs.

 * [Learn More](/courses/experience-platform-technical-foundation/)